Liberal, Kansas: Geography

 The city lies approximately 10 mi southwest of the Cimarron River in the High Plains region of the Great Plains.

 According to the United States Census Bureau, the city has a total area of 11.75 sqmi, of which 11.61 sqmi is land and 0.14 sqmi is water.

 Climate

 Liberal has a semi-arid steppe climate (Köppen BSk) characterized by hot, dry summers, cool, dry winters, and large diurnal temperature variation year-round; relative humidity averages 63%.
-On average, January is the coldest month, July is the hottest month, and June is the wettest month.
+On average, January is the coldest month, July is the hottest month, February is the driest month and June is the wettest month.